Transformers: Beyond the Seventh Art

 We can see that the model gave us several suggestions.
 In each suggestion, the sentence key represents the completed sentence, the score key represents a probability with respect to the proposed word, and the token key represents the token index in the tokenizer used.

 Moreover, in this classical pipeline, the model used is RobertaForMaskedLM and the tokenizer is RobertaTokenizer.
-It is possible to change them by initializing the pipeline object with the model and tokenizer parameters, but this will probably be the subject of a future article.
+It is possible to change them by initialising the pipeline object with the model and tokenizer parameters, but this will probably be the subject of a future article.

 Text summarization is one of the most important tasks in NLP.
 It is a matter of transforming a long text into a short text by keeping only the key information.
 This can be done in two ways: either by extracting the key sentences or by generating a summary from scratch.
 Transformers are generative, not extractive.